vjhebbar/Onboarding-Selenium/README.md

 2. Explicit waits.

    An explicit wait will wait until a defined certain conditions to occur before continuing to the next step.
-For example, this will wait until a span is visible on the page.
+For example, this will wait until the desired `span` element is visible on the page.

    ```java
    WebDriverWait wait = new WebDriverWait(driver, 30);
 	wait.until(ExpectedConditions.visibilityOfElementLocated(By.xpath("//span[@id='currentCoffee']")));
    ```

-   For angular, it is possible to use a helper class to wait for to finish data-binding:
+   For Angular, it is possible to use a helper class to wait for to finish data-binding:

    ```java
    new NgWebDriver((ChromeDriver)driver).waitForAngularRequestsToFinish();
    ```
+   **Note**: Particularly for Javascript-based applications, such as the CoffeeMaker app and iTrust2, explicit waits result in more reliable tests.

 ### Expired objects

 When a page changes, you may receive a `StaleElementReferenceException`.
 This occurs when a `WebElement` no longer appears in the page's DOM, but you're still trying to iteract with it.
-One way to avoid this problem is to store the raw value (string/int) you need from the WebElement, before performing an action that changes the page.
+One way to avoid this problem is to store the raw value (String/int) you need from the WebElement before performing an action that changes the page.

 ## Practice

-1. Create a new selenium test that fills in the Add Recipe Form.
+1. Create a new Selenium test that fills in the Add Recipe Form.
 2. Create a test that deletes all receipes.
-3. Verify an error message is displayed when Making Coffee, without a recipe.
+3. Verify an error message is displayed when Making Coffee without first selecting a recipe.

 ## Onboarding Project Task